marklogic/marklogic-docker/README.md

 This setup will create and initialize MarkLogic Server on 3 different VMs/hosts, and connect them with each other using [Docker Swarm](https://docs.docker.com/engine/swarm/).

-> Additionally please note the docker documentation on [overlay networks](https://docs.docker.com/network/overlay/)
+> Additionally please note the Docker documentation on [overlay networks](https://docs.docker.com/network/overlay/)

 #### VM#1